Zero Project: Zero Project Awardees

 Since 2020, Information and Communication Technologies (ICT) is also covered every year.

 These solutions are presented annually in the Zero Project Report.

 The Awardees are invited to the annual conference at the United Nations Office in Vienna, Austria, to present their solutions to an audience of policymakers, governmental figures, practitioners and experts.

 Zero Project Conference

 The Zero Project Conference (ZeroCon) brings together experts, policy makers, corporations, practitioners and persons with lived experience from all different sectors of society, in order to share proven solutions towards zero barriers for persons with disabilities.
 ZeroCon is held annually at the United Nations Office at Vienna.

 ZeroCon holds an award ceremony during which that year's Awardees are presented with the Zero Project Award, indicating the project's innovation, impact, and scalability.
 These Awardees are invited to present their projects to participants in a variety of formats, including presentations, forums, and workshops.

-ZeroCon encorporates good practices in conference accessibility, including such support as induction loops for hearing, tactile flooring, International Sign, large-print agendas, and volunteer assistance.
+ZeroCon incorporates good practices in conference accessibility, including such support as induction loops for hearing, tactile flooring, International Sign, large-print agendas, and volunteer assistance.

 Since 2021, many sessions from ZeroCon have been broadcast live and later provided for on-demand viewing on the Zero Project YouTube Channel, with captioning and International Sign.